Menu Close

 5. Styloid.

-Squamous part of temporal bone.
+Squamous part of the temporal bone.

 Squamous part (Squama).
-It is the largest and superior most part of temporal bone and forms the lateral wall of the middle cranial fossa.
-It’s thin, translucent, shell-like plate of bone.
-It interfaces with the parietal bone superiorly, mastoid part of temporal bone posteriorly and with the zygomatic process and the sphenoid anteriorly.
-It has two surfaces (lateral & medial), two borders (superior & anteroinferior), zygomatic process and mandibular fossa.
+It is the largest and superior most part of the temporal bone.
+It forms the lateral wall of the middle cranial fossa.
+It is a thin, translucent, shell-like plate of bone.
+It interfaces with the parietal bone superiorly and the mastoid part of the temporal bone posteriorly.
+It interfaces with the greater wing of the sphenoid bone anteriorly and also with the zygomatic process it articulates with the zygomatic bone anteriorly.
+The squamous part forms the roof and very small parts anterior and posterior walls of the external auditory canal (EAC).
+The tympanic part of the temporal bone forms the rest of the EAC (a major part of the anterior and posterior walls along with the inferior wall (floor) of the EAC).
+The squamous part of the temporal bone has two surfaces (lateral & medial), two borders (superior & anteroinferior), a zygomatic process and mandibular fossa.

-Relations of squamous temporal bone:
+Relations of the squamous temporal bone:

-Petrous part of temporal bone.
+Petrous part of the temporal bone.

 Boundaries of petrous part.
-It is a pyramid shaped structure, having a base, an apex, three surfaces (anterior, posterior, inferior) and three edges or margins (superior, anterior, posterior).
+It is a pyramid-shaped structure, having a base, an apex, three surfaces (anterior, posterior, inferior) and three edges or margins (superior, anterior, posterior).

 • Base – It is fused with the medial surface of the squamous part of the temporal bone and medial surface of the mastoid part of the temporal bone.

-• On the anterior aspect of lower compartment there are spiral shape multiple foramina (known as tractor spiralis foraminosus) through which the cochlear nerve passes and on the posterior aspect there is inferior vestibular area through which the inferior division of vestibular nerve passes.
+• On the anterior aspect of lower compartment there are spiral-shaped multiple foramina (known as tractor spiralis foraminosus) through which the cochlear nerve passes and on the posterior aspect there is inferior vestibular area through which the inferior division of vestibular nerve passes.
 On the most posterior aspect of lower compartment there is also a foramen singulare through which the branch of vestibular nerve passes which supply the ampulla of posterior semicircular canal.

 Lateral end of Internal acoustic meatus (Fundus)